Government Information Public Access (GIPA)

 - information that would identify or tend to identify a person who has made a public interest declaration under the Public Interest Disclosure Act 1994;

-- compliant handling, investigative, audit and/or reporting information relating to the functions of certain bodies including the office of the Auditor General, ICAC, the Ombudsman, the Office of the Privacy and Information Commissioner and other prescribed bodies; and
+- complaint handling, investigative, audit and/or reporting information relating to the functions of certain bodies including the office of the Auditor General, ICAC, the Ombudsman, the Office of the Privacy and Information Commissioner and other prescribed bodies; and

 Although there is a presumption in favour of releasing government information that is not listed in the Schedules 1 and 2 of the GIPA Act, an agency must consider whether this general presumption is in any way limited by any consideration against disclosure that is outlined in section 14 of the GIPA Act.
 This is known as applying the public interest test.